IKE Configuration Overview¶

 Incoming IPsec-encrypted traffic is first decrypted with the right SA.
 If

-the SA is bound to an SVTI interface (via an svti-id
+the SA is bound to an SVTI interface (via an svti-id), it is then

 submitted to a security policy check against the SVTI interface’s own SPD.